trikoder/oauth2-bundle/docs/basic-setup.md

   trikoder:oauth2:list-clients [options]

 Options:
-      --columns[=COLUMNS]            Determine which parameters are shown.
-Comma separated list.
+      --columns[=COLUMNS]            Determine which columns are shown.
+Comma separated list. [default: "identifier, secret, scope, redirect uri, grant type"]
       --redirect-uri[=REDIRECT-URI]  Finds by redirect uri for client.
 Use this option multiple times to filter by multiple redirect URIs. (multiple values allowed)
       --grant-type[=GRANT-TYPE]      Finds by allowed grant type for client.
 Use this option multiple times to filter by multiple grant types. (multiple values allowed)
       --scope[=SCOPE]                Finds by allowed scope for client.
-Use this option multiple times to find by multiple scopes. (multiple values allowed)
+Use this option multiple times to find by multiple scopes. (multiple values allowed)__
 ```

 ## Configuring the Security layer